 Any final theory of physics must incorporate a quantum theory of gravitation.
-Quantizing gravity has proved to be a difficult problem, but in recent years string theory has become established as a consistent theory of quantum gravity.
-This theory has a rich mathematical structure.
-It has succeeded in explaining many mysterious quantum properties of black holes.
-It also provides new possibilities for extensions of the Standard Model that go beyond quantum field theory.
-Ohio State has a strong and vibrant research program in string theory.
+Quantizing gravity has proved to be a difficult problem, but string theory has become established as a consistent theory of quantum gravity.
+String theory has a rich mathematical structure that is still being explored.
+A major effort at Ohio State is using string theory to explain the mysterious quantum properties of black holes.
+Another effort uses string theory to construct extensions of the Standard Model that go beyond quantum field theory.